The Weight Loss Scientist: You've Been LIED To About Calories, Dieting & Losing Weight: Giles Yeo

 TL;DR

-• The traditional calorie-counting model for weight loss is scientifically flawed and doesn't account for how our bodies actually process food
+• Calorie counting is fundamentally flawed because calories don't account for how our bodies actually process different foods

 Key Moments